 It’s heavy and hard to maneuver.
 While there are wheels built into the front of the TreadClimber, most reviewers found it difficult to move around.
 And it doesn’t fold up.
 The main problem is the width, which may not fit through every doorway.
 Bowflex point out that the footprint of the assembled machine is smaller than some folded treadmills, but it’s still a downside over other machines.Then, there’s the weight to contend with.
 Previous buyers recommended buying a pad to keep under the machine, to protect carpets and hardwoods.

-$2000 is a lot of money to pay for an exercise machine.
+A lot of money is needed to be able to pay for this exercise machine.
 And a few reviews mentioned problems with the electrical systems on the first generation machine.
 Bowflex have since redesigned the range.
 However, at this price, you really shouldn’t have to worry about problems.
 While most buyers didn’t have major problems, they didn’t see the machine lasting much beyond the warranty period.
 They considered that a pretty big disappointment given the high pricetag.

 The TC10 provides a thorough workout in a compact footprint.
 It burns calories efficiently, and helps build lower body muscle.
 Previous buyers said that even after a few weeks of daily workouts, it was still challenging them and burning fat.
 However, it’s pretty basic.
 The display is very limited, and the machine isn’t compatible with external entertainment sources.
 Previous buyers advised that you’ll probably want to bring along your phone or stereo, unless you’re the sort of person who likes working out without distractions.